Clicky

 What is the academic eligibility to join a sorority?

-Fraternity or sorority rules dictate that their members be of good academic standing.
-Typically, applicants must be full-time students at a four-year college.
-Also, some colleges prohibit first-year students from joining sororities or limit their involvement at least in them.
 Sororities strongly emphasize academics, so there is a GPA requirement between 2.5 and 3.0.
 Some sororities adhere to the academic guidelines their national sororities and chapters set.
 Before joining national sororities, remember that so many activities take place within a sisterhood.

 Can first-year students join a sorority?

-First fraternity and sorority rules are somehow the same but different.
-A major factor to this is also the school.
+First, fraternity and sorority rules are somehow the same but different.
+A major factor in this is also the school.
 Some universities allow first-year students to join sororities, while others only entertain would-be Greek members enrolled for at least one semester.
-Every school and every sorority has different eligibility requirements.
-To better understand, it’s best to contact the sorority chapter you wish to join directly.

 What financial commitment is associated with sororities?

 Joining a fraternity or sorority carries a financial commitment.
-Every chapter is self-supporting.
-The revenues they get come from sorority or fraternity members who pay dues.
+Every chapter is self-supporting, and its revenues come from sorority or fraternity members who pay dues.
 When joining a sorority, expect to pay fees and dues to maintain your membership.
-While membership fees are generally affordable, some chapters accommodate special circumstances for their Greek members.

-Although some people still cling to the notion that these fraternity or sorority Greek organizations are nothing but anti-feminist groups, the establishment of many sororities in the 19th century was a developing act!
-Like fraternity members, today’s most popular sororities and sorority members promote an excellent campus life while championing equality, public service, and human rights.
+Although some people still cling to the notion that fraternity or sorority Greek organizations are nothing but anti-feminist groups, the establishment of many sororities in the 19th century was a development!

-Pick in random three national sororities and you’ll discover the benefits of Greek life!
+Pick in random three national sororities, and you’ll discover the benefits of Greek life!
 You will learn about lifelong friendships with female friends who uphold the values of sisterhood and friendship or offer support for your individual success!

 Enjoy the Greek life that a fraternity or sorority is all about!